alexsky177/chat/readme.md

    'api_key' => 'Your open ai api key ',
 ]);

-If you want change text on the splash screen at first startup (it is shown to the user only once) - go to static/js/pref.js Change text from line 57-61.
+If you want change text on the splash screen at first startup (it is shown to the user only once):
+Go to path static/js/pref.js,
+Change text in lines 57-61.

 3) Open index.html to start.